-Fig. 3: The total gain in differ- Fig. 4: The total gain under the Fig. 5: The task completion Fig. 6: The task average larate in different task numbers, tency in different task numin Fig. 6.
+Finally, we investigate the average task latency of all algorithms under varying numbers of task arrivals, as illustrated in Fig. 6.
 Our findings reveal that our algorithm consistently demonstrates lower latency than other algorithms.
 When the task arrival number is 300, our algorithm reduces latency by 35.6% and 15.3% compared to the greedy and random algorithms, respectively.
 This reduction can be attributed to our algorithm's comprehensive consideration of both average task accuracy and the number of completed tasks.
-By prioritizing efficient task completion while maintaining accuracy requirements, our algorithm effectively minimizes average task latency.
+By prioritizing efficient task completion while maintaining accuracy, our algorithm effectively minimizes average task latency.